 - Cost estimation and prepare a preliminary project

 The second phase of testing is Construction Iterations, the majority of the testing occurs during this phase.
 This phase is observed as a set of iterations to build an increment of the solution.
 In order to do that, within each iteration, the team implements a hybrid of practices from XP, Scrum, Agile modeling, and agile data and so on.

-In construction iteration, agile team follows the prioritized requirement practice: With each iteration they take the most essential requirements remaining from the work item stack and implement them.
+In construction iteration, the agile team follows the prioritized requirement practice: With each iteration, they take the most essential requirements remaining from the work item stack and implement them.

 Construction iteration is classified into two, confirmatory testing and investigative testing.
 Confirmatory testing concentrates on verifying that the system fulfills the intent of the stakeholders as described to the team to date, and is performed by the team.
-While the investigative testing detects the problem that confirmatory team have skipped or ignored.
+While the investigative testing detects the problem that confirmatory team has skipped or ignored.
 In Investigative testing, tester determines the potential problems in the form of defect stories.
-Investigative testing deals with common issues like integration testing, load/stress testing and security testing.
+Investigative testing deals with common issues like integration testing, load/stress testing, and security testing.

 Again for, confirmatory testing there are two aspects developer testing and agile acceptance testing.
 Both of them are automated to enable continuous regression testing throughout the lifecycle.
 Confirmatory testing is the agile equivalent of testing to the specification.